-The banks were lushly overgrown and the scent of May blossom filled the air with that inspiring essence of springtime mingled with the promise of summer.
+The banks were lushly overgrown and the scent of May blossom filled the air, that inspiring essence of springtime mingled with the whisper of summer.
 Creeping along a high footpath, barley discernible amidst the dew-soaked vegetation, I noticed that a long, wide reed bed down below was looking particularly fishy, the reed stems luminous with their bright green hues.
 I crept down the steep bank to the waterside, my army surplus trousers already soaked through with morning dew.
 Keeping my centre of gravity as low as possible (to minimise disturbance and maximise stability), I could see that some of the marginal fronds at the end of the reed bed were wobbling as if being prodded incessantly by someone below.
 I checked my descent and crouched a little lower.
 I breathed, relaxed, and quietly observed.

 The water was absolutely crystal clear, it seemed clearer than the air even.
 After ten minutes or so a jet black shape emerged from the reeds and drifted languidly through the water in front of me, not 10 yards away.
 It was a submarine of a Tench, far bigger than any other I had ever seen or caught before.
 She had just been feeding amongst the reeds, picking off snails and other such tasty treats.
 Mesmerised, I continued to watch and during the half-hour that followed I saw three more big Tench and a number of smaller ones, all of them, in my book, well worth coaxing on to the bank and having a closer look at.

 Cycling home I could hardly contain myself, pedalling like a boy possessed.
-Racing through the door, I garbled something unintelligible to my Mum, who was well used to such behavior, and immediately got on to the phone to the secretary of the little club which was now in charge of the water:
+Racing through the door, I garbled something unintelligible to my Mum, who was well used to such fishing related behavior, and immediately got on to the phone to the secretary of the little club which was now in charge of the water:

 Yes, I could join, he said.